 In Hatha yoga, your practice will gently flow into basic yoga postures.
 There is no specific flow.
 This style is best known for being gentle, and you’ll leave feeling relaxed and loose.
 If a studio you attend doesn’t call out a specific style of yoga, it is most likely practicing Hatha yoga.

-My personal favorite, Iyengar yoga created and made famous by B.K.S.
+My personal favorite style is Iyengar yoga created and made famous by B.K.S.
 Iyengar.
-B.K.S.
-Iyengar focused on proper alignment, using props, and holding poses for long periods.
+Iyengar yoga focuses on proper alignment, using props, and holding poses for long periods.

 I did my 200-hour teaching training in Iyengar yoga from the Academy of Yoga in Grand Junction, Colorado.